docxology/pymdp/pymdp/gnn/README_GNN.md

-# Generalized Neural Network (GNN) Notation
+# Generalized Notation Notation (GNN) Notation

 ## Overview
-The Generalized Neural Network (GNN) notation is a flexible format for specifying active inference models.
+The Generalized Notation Notation (GNN) notation is a flexible format for specifying active inference models.
 It provides a structured way to define generative models, including state spaces, observation mappings, transition dynamics, and preferences.

 ## Specification